cvlc/etcd3-terraform/README.md

 ### Example ('airgapped' environment, eu-west-2)

 Though 'airgapped' in terms of inbound/outbound internet access, this will still rely on access to the AWS metadata and API services from the instance in order to attach the volumes.
+This example will use Debian 10 as an alternative to Ubuntu.

 ```
 module "etcd3-terraform" {
-  source = "github.com/cvlc/etcd3-terraform"
+  source = "github.com/ondat/etcd3-terraform"
   key_pair_public_key = "ssh-rsa..."
   ssh_cidrs = ["10.2.3.4/32"] # ssh jumpbox
-  dns = { "domain_name": "mycompany.local" }
+  dns = { "domain_name": "mycompany.int" }

   client_cirs = ["10.3.0.0/16"] # k8s cluster